cancech/cadf/di-lib/Readme.md

 The [Configuration](include/di/Configuration.h) class can be seen as a recipe.
 It will require some resources (inputs) and then provide some beans (outputs)

+## Configuration Lifecycle

+The lifecycle of the [Configuration](include/di/Configuration.h) is managed by the [Context](include/di/Context.h) via the [BeanManager](include/di/BeanManager.h).
+The [Configuration](include/di/Configuration.h) reports what resources it requires from the [BeanManager](include/di/BeanManager.h) via the static `getResourceNames()`.
+Once all required resources become available within the [BeanManager](include/di/BeanManager.h) the [Configuration](include/di/Configuration.h) itself is instantiated and initialized.
+As part of the instantiation resources are to be pulled form the [BeanManager](include/di/BeanManager.h).
+As part of the initialization, `postInit()` is called where the necessary initialization (bean or otherwise) is to be done using the retrieved resources.
+Once the initialization is fully completed `provideBeans()` is called where beans provided by the [Configuration](include/di/Configuration.h) are registered with the [BeanManager](include/di/BeanManager.h).

+At this point the [Configuration](include/di/Configuration.h) will lie dormant until the termination of the [Context](include/di/Context.h).
+As the [Context](include/di/Context.h) is destroyed, all [Configurations](include/di/Configuration.h) will be destroyed (via their destructors) and any/all allocated memory should be dealt with as appropriate.

 ## Defining a Configuration

 In order for a [Configuration](include/di/Configuration.h) to be usable within a [Context](include/di/Context.h), it must: